ossimlabs/ossim-vagrant/README.md

 ```bash
 %admin  ALL=(ALL) NOPASSWD: ALL
 ```
+*On the MAC there might be an entry already present in sudoers for the admin group and you just need to add the "NOPASSWD:" to the entry*

 Other groups can be used for other flavors of linux.
 For others the common super group might be called %wheel instead of %admin.